 When the broth is ready, each ingredient is added to the pot in its own little pile.
 Don’t worry if things stick up out of the broth.
 Once everything is tucked into its own spot and the pot is simmering, you can nudge things down gently into the broth to make sure everything gets nicely cooked and tender.

-In japan the whole pot goes onto the table and diners reach in with chop sticks and grab what they want.
 One of the great benefits of a one-pot dinner, according to the Japanese, is that when people eat from a shared pot, it helps create closeness and warm relationships between them.

 - 12-16 oz boneless rib eye steak, frozen for an hour or two (to make it easier to slice) and cut, across the grain, into very thin slices.
 Set aside in the fridge.